convince-project/AS2FM/docs/source/howto.rst

     <ros_time_rate rate_hz="1" name="my_timer" />

-This will create a ROS Timer that triggers the related callbacks at a rate of 1 Hz, w.r.t. the internal, simulated time.
+This will create a ROS timer that triggers the related callbacks at a rate of 1 Hz, w.r.t. the internal, simulated time.

 The timer callbacks can be used similarly to SCXML transitions, and are specified as follows: